 Want to see all our Long Beach Foodie Updates?
 Click here to scroll through the archives.

 I’ve written before that Pine Avenue in DLTB between 4th and 6th Streets should be dubbed Decadence Row—and I stand by that given that Saints & Sinners Bake Shop and Crepe Crafters are set to open soon in the same neighborhood as the can’t-stop-won’t-stop Pie Bar bustin’ out delicious pies while barely keeping up with demand and Romeo Chocolates just having opened up next door for their chocolatier joint.

 In short, it’s already an area that offers some of Long Beach’s best sweets’n’baked goods.
 But there’s more—oh, so much more.

-Saints & Sinners Bakes Shop, the brainchild of Traci Delatorre (which many in Long Beach know as Molly Misdemeanor, one of the fiercest derby chicks out there), is opening up shop at 6th & Pine after offering the South Bay and Long Beach some of the best shortbread this side of the Mississippi at Crafted in San Pedro and MADE in Long Beach in DTLB.
+Saints & Sinners Bakes Shop, the brainchild of Traci Delatorre (which many in Long Beach know as Molly Misdemeanor, one of the fiercest derby chicks out there), is officially open at 6th & Pine after offering the South Bay and Long Beach some of the best shortbread this side of the Mississippi at Crafted in San Pedro and MADE by Millworks in DTLB.

 ”People had suggested places all over the South Bay, but in the end I wanted to stay in Long Beach,” Delatorre said.
 “Long Beach had been my home since 2002 and I love it here.
 It only made sense to open a shop in my community where I had already started to develop a following of supportive customers.”

 A longtime lover of DTLB as well as a former resident—she now perches herself near Long Beach Blvd. and PCH—Delatorre kept her bake shop in DTLB for one simple reason: the community.